Green Maritime Methanol Partners Launch Engine Testing Programme

 According to Green Maritime Methanol, the test setup enables the researchers to study questions with regard to optimisation of ignition timing, lubricating requirements and emissions of e.g. CO2 and NOx.
 In the coming months, Pon Power and the Netherlands’ Defence Academy (NLDA) will continue to perform more engine tests on this Caterpillar 3508 engine.

 NLDA is also preparing a test programme for their MAN engine.
 These tests include methanol injection directly in the cylinder blended with diesel which acts as pilot fuel for igniting the mixture.
 The tests are planned to include both a mixture stabilised by an emulsifier and a mixture blended mechanically.
 In the longer run, tests are also planned with methanol intake via the air inlet and ignition using diesel injected directly in the cylinder.

 The behaviour of several diesel, methanol and emulsifier compositions is currently being studied in collaboration with TNO Eindhoven and the Netherlands’ Navy Chemical Laboratory in Den Helder.
 At a later stage, tests are planned with methanol intake via the air inlet and ignition using diesel directly injected into the cylinder.
 During 2020, more engine tests will be conducted, providing essential data for several future ship designs and propulsion trains on board.

 In May 2019, the consortium selected nine ships for research on the application of renewable methanol as a marine fuel.
-It chose new designs, newbuilds as well as existing ships of Boskalis, Van Oord, the Royal Netherlands Navy and Wagenborg Shipping.
+It selected new designs, newbuilds as well as existing ships of Boskalis, Van Oord, the Royal Netherlands Navy and Wagenborg Shipping.
 The vessel sizes vary in length from between 40-160 meters, with tonnage ranging from 300-23,000 dwt and in installed power from 1-12 MW.

 Two new entrants join the consortium